-This program targets Greek citizens currently enrolled as doctoral students at Greek institutions of higher education who would benefit from a short-term research period in the United States.
-Awards are open to doctoral students in all fields who are in an advanced stage of research.
+This program targets Greek citizens currently enrolled in a Ph.D. program at Greek institutions of higher education who would benefit from a short-term research period in the United States.
+Awards are open to Ph.D. students in all fields who are in an advanced stage of research.
 Strong emphasis will be placed on topic, level of research, and detailed proposal.

 STEP 1.
 REGISTRATION PERIOD: